VU-IVM/gtsm3-era5-nrt/README.md

 ## Non-automated data sources

-There are two data sources for which retrieval is not automated yet.
+There are some data sources for which retrieval is not automated yet.

 ### download delft3dfm container
 Delft3dfm containers are available at `p:\d-hydro\delft3dfm_containers`.
 The `singularityFolder` parameter in the sbatch file in the `modelfiles` folder has to point to the path that contains the `.sif` file